 Honey has been used as a healer for many centuries.
 It has anti-bacterial and anti-inflammatory benefits and is rich in antioxidants.
-It also eases sore throats and improves digestive health.
+It also been said it eases sore throats and improves digestive health.
 It is best to use raw honey if you can, as it has not been processed or heated.

 Lemon is a powerhouse of Vitamin C. Vitamin C is known for keeping your immunity strong and helping your body fight off infections.

 Herbal teas are packed with antioxidants.
-They also have anti-inflammatory properties that can help boost your immune system, reduce stress, and improve digestion.
+They also have anti-inflammatory properties that could help boost your immune system.

 So, if a cold day gets you bad, turn to this great recipe.
 You don't even need Starbucks baristas to make it!